thejinchao/turbolink/README.md

 ## Example
 ![example](https://github.com/thejinchao/turbolink/wiki/image/turbolink_example.png)
 An example project can be downloaded from [this link](https://drive.google.com/file/d/1mb9lZB_ai485sbLtqrw-bk5NtlWK8fgh/view?usp=share_link)
 It is recommended that first download this project and run it to understand how it works.
 This project includes a UE project that can be directly compiled and run and a server project written in golang.
+### Connect to public test server
 If you do not have a golang runtime environment, you can connect the client to the server I provided (grpc.thecodeway.com).
 I will try to keep this server running.
+### Run local server
+1. Installl golang enviroment 1.19
+2. Make sure currennt directory is `TurboLink.example/Server`, and run `go mod tidy` to update all module needed.
+3. Run grpc service with command `go run main.go`
+4. Open turbolink setting windows in UE editor, set default Endpoint as `localhost:5050`.
+Do not use `127.0.0.1:5050` because the certificate file in the sample project does not include this domain

 ## Geting started